-Consider modifying practices that are specific to particular faith traditions that might encourage the spread of COVID-19.
-Examples are discontinuing kissing of ritual objects, allowing rites to be performed by fewer people, avoiding the use of
+Consider modifying practices that are specific to particular faith traditions that [23] might encourage the spread of COVID-19.
+Examples are discontinuing kissing of ritual objects, allowing rites to be performed by fewer people, avoiding the use of common [...] [items] in accordance with CDC guidelines.
+(CDCH, 13)

-It is not difficult to see how these CDPH guidelines directly impact the worshipping practices of Jains.
-Many of the rites I mentioned earlier, such as $\bar{a}rt\bar{t}$ (the offering of lamps to a sacred image), are performed collectively.
-To share the merit of $\bar{a}rt\bar{t}$, several Jains, usually from multiple households, hold the tray with the candle together.
-Many rites that are performed individually, such as the worship of sacred images with material substances (the asta dravya and the $astaprak\bar{a}r\bar{t} p\bar{u}j\bar{a}$), also go against the CDPH guidelines as others, performing the rite later, touch the same sacred image.
-On the other hand, darsan or auspicious viewing is in line with the CDPH guidelines.
-This is why the JCNC, when partially reopening its temple complex in March 2021, only allowed darsan.
-The question whether the CDPH guidelines will effect only temporary or also long-term changes needs to be followed up with future research.
+It is not difficult to see how these CDCH guidelines directly impact the worshipping practices of Jains.
+Many of the rites I mentioned earlier, such as $\bar{a}rt\bar{a}$ (the offering of lamps to a sacred image), are performed collectively.
+To share the merit of $\bar{a}rt\bar{a}$, several Jains, usually from multiple households, hold the tray with the candle together.
+Many rites that are performed individually, such as the worship of sacred images with material substances (the aṣṭa dravya and the aṣṭaprakārī pūjā), also go against the CDCH guidelines as others, performing the rite later, touch the same sacred image.
+On the other hand, darśan or auspicious viewing is in line with the CDCH guidelines.
+This is why the JCNC, when partially reopening its temple complex in March 2021, only allowed darśan.
+The question whether the CDCH guidelines will effect only temporary or also long term changes needs to be followed up with future research.